-We are looking for a young talented researcher to analyse hundreds of genomes of Bordetella pertussis, the agent of whooping cough, to investigate the following aspects:
+We are looking for a young talented researcher to analyse hundreds to thousands of genomes of Bordetella pertussis, the agent of whooping cough, to investigate the following aspects:

 - Sublineage emergence and associated genomic features

 - Ongoing temporal evolution of B. pertussis and impact of vaccination